 Let us know if you have any questions or tell us about your experience visiting Bologna in the comments below.

-More Information for your Florence to Bologna day trip
+More Information for your trip to Bologna

 Bologna has some of the most delicious gelato in all of Italy.
 Check out our complete guide to the best gelato shops in Bologna.